 You can easily see how people in your business are using Office 365 services.
 For example, you can identify who is using a service a lot and reaching quotas, or who may not need an Office 365 license at all.
 Reports are available various periods up to 180 days.

 Find out more

 The nature of team work and collaboration is rapidly changing and Microsoft Teams is a fairly recent addition to the Office 365 application line-up.
 Microsoft Teams has taken over from Skype for Business and builds on many of the functions of that product.
-With remote working now commonplace, Microsoft Teams provides a set of tools helping business users get work done, both inside and outside the office, expanding far beyond email and phone calls.
+With remote working on the rise, Microsoft Teams provides a set of tools helping business users get work done, both inside and outside the office, expanding far beyond email and phone calls.

 Teams are composed of ‘Channels’, which people from both inside and outside your business can be members.
 This provides businesses with a set of collaboration tools that can be used to suit different needs.
 From keeping track of a regular internal meeting, through to sharing and presenting project updates across a wide range of stakeholders, Microsoft Teams has a wide range of potential purposes.